 These are templates for you to use if you would like to cite or acknowledge the networks at UD for papers or proposals.
 If you need help modifying these templates for your work Contact us ;we can help!

-Network and Systems Services (IT-NSS) is responsible for campus-wide networks and physical maintenance of campus data networking.
+Network and Infrastructure Services (IT-NIS) is responsible for campus-wide networks and physical maintenance of campus data networking.

 HPC Grant Description (Brief)